sstsimulator/sst-macro/docs/manual/manual.md

 The torus topology is straightforward and easy to understand.
 Here we introduce the basics of other topologies within SST that are more complex and require extra documentation to configure properly.
 These are generally higher-radix or path-diverse topologies like fat tree, dragonfly, and flattened butterfly.
-As noted in [3.4](#sec:tutorial:topology), a more thorough and excellent discussions of these topologies is given in "High Performance Datacenter Networks" by Dennis Abts and John Kim.
+As noted in , a more thorough and excellent discussions of these topologies is given in "High Performance Datacenter Networks" by Dennis Abts and John Kim.

-\section{Topology Query Utility} Understanding topology inputs and geometries can sometimes be challenging.
+**Topology Query Utility** Understanding topology inputs and geometries can sometimes be challenging.
 SST-macro provides an executable for testing topology inputs and doing example coordinate computations.
 After making and installing, an executable `sstmac_top_info` will appear in the `bin` folder.
 The invocation of `sstmac_top_info` is exactly the same as the main `sstmac` executable.
 For the example parameter file named `machine.ini`:

 ````
 topology.name = fattree